 5. Dried figs

-Even though avocado does not taste like it would be packed with fiber, it is a very tasty source of these precious ingredients with 6.7 grams per 100 grams of avocado.
-The fiber along with the good fats contained in it are the reason we are so full after eating an avocado, and we do not get hungry again so quickly.
+Many people overlook avocados as high fiber foods.
+With 6.7 grams per 100 grams of snack, it is a very tasty source of this precious nutrient.
+The roughage along with the good fats contained in it, are the reason we are so full after eating an avocado, and we do not get hungry again so quickly.

 For a simple and plain snack just split and spit the avocado and sprinkle some pepper and salt on it.
 Before you start to spoon the nutrient dense fruit, make sure to offer the other half to your loved one:)

 7. Energy balls with prunes

-They are also perfect good fiber snacks for a long vacation or business trip.
+They are also perfect good fiber snacks for a long vacation or business trip to support colon health.
 Frankly spoken, my daughter and I, we love them – my hubby however is not too fond of them… If you still want to try them, click through to the recipe: energy balls recipe with prunes!

 8. Peanut butter protein balls

-We graze these irresistible high-fiber snacks on the go straight from the freezer.
+We graze these irresistible snacks on the go straight from the freezer.
 But hey, if you are watching your weight please don’t go overboard.
 Click here for the peanut butter protein balls recipe.
-Even more inspirations you get when you check my top 12 no bake energy balls on the web.
+You can get even more inspirations by checking my top 12 no bake energy balls on the web.

 If you need to replenish a lot of energy I highly recommend my breakfast smoothie with 7 whole foods ingredients.
 It can easily replace a muesli and keeps you full for many hours.